How Much DOT Do You *Really* Need to Stake?

 Staking Rewards

 Staking rewards are generated from the network's inflation and are paid out each era.
 The annual percentage rate (APR) can fluctuate based on the total staking participation rate.
-You can use a Polkadot staking calculator to estimate your potential earnings, but remember these are just projections.
-Both direct nominators and pool members earn rewards, but in pools, the rewards are shared amongst all participants.
+You can use a Polkadot staking calculator to estimate potential earnings, but remember these are projections.
+Both direct nominators and pool members earn rewards, but in pools, the rewards are shared among all participants.

 The Risk of Slashing